danbergelt/spotter/README.md

 <details>
 <summary></summary>

-excel is a very powerful tool. however, it is unopinionated by nature, and forces the user to perform non-trivial work up front to set up their tool to their liking.
+excel is a very powerful tool. however, it is unopinionated by nature, and forces the user to perform non-trivial work up front to set up the document to their liking.

 additionally, it is not optimized for ease of use, it is optimized for complexity. thus, it is fairly bloated when compared to the needs of this specific application. the ui is also not well-suited for mobile